How Child Support Works In Florida

 - Loss of a job

-- Significant raise in salary
+- Significant salary raise

 - Time-sharing changes

-It is important that you work with an experienced Orlando child support modification attorney to make certain that the case is plead correctly and that there is evidence to fully support the facts of the case.
+It is important that you work with an experienced Orlando child support modification attorney to make certain that the case is pleaded correctly and that there is evidence to fully support the facts of the case.
 Attorney Lee Karina Dani has handled a wide range of family law matters and knows what the courts will be looking for in modification requests.
 She is able to anticipate challenges and understands how to overcome complexities with ease and efficiency.